 Since 2012, this international contest challenges scientists at every level – from graduate students to senior researchers – to communicate familiar yet complex concepts in ways that are understandable to an 11-year-old.
 Written, graphic and video submissions then make their way to classrooms of fifth- and sixth-graders from all over the globe who review them and decide the winners.

-The Flame Challenge™ offers a $1,000 cash prize for scientist entries in each of the three categories.
+The Flame Challenge™ offers a $1,000 cash prize for winning scientist entries in each of the categories.
 The winning scientists will also receive a trip to New York City (includes airfare and accommodations for two nights), where they will meet Alan Alda and be honored during a special program at the World Science Festival.

 Scientists, teachers, students and families are invited to join us each year as partners in The Flame Challenge™.
 Please see the navigation at right to learn more about how to get involved.